 Know that any new endeavours that are worthwhile takes time, effort and hard work up front.
 It really is important to know why you are doing what you are doing.
 This will keep your motivation and drive going.

-Thus, I would encourage you to take a look at what are some of the things you can work on right now.
+Thus, take a look at what are some of the things you can work on right now.
 What are some things that doesn’t require your full-time attention?
-What are some key skills you can start to build, to set up your foundation so that you will be further ahead when you take the leap? or better yet, help you Prepare for an impact.
+What are some key skills you can start to build?
+What can you do now to set up your foundation so that you will be further ahead when you take the leap? or better yet, help you prepare for an impact.
 Cushion it.
 And be on top.

-In life there will always be ups and downs.
-As I move through life, I’ve found the peaks and troughs to not fluctuate as much.
-Instead, I find that through experience, you come to have a better grip on how to ride out the wave and steer yourself back up, elevating you to the next level.
-And always remember when you are riding the low – it is life’s way of re-ordering your life to match more of what you are calling for.
+In life there will always be ups and downs but I found the peaks and troughs to not fluctuate as much as I get older.
+I find that through experience, you come to have a better grip on how to ride out the wave and steer yourself back up, elevating you to the next level.
+Remember when you are riding the low – it is life’s way of re-ordering your life to match more of what you are calling for.